Taritsyn/WebMarkupMin/src/WebMarkupMin.Core/readme.txt

    RELEASE NOTES
    =============
    1. Part of the auxiliary code was replaced by the AdvancedStringBuilder library;
-   2. Improved a performance of statistics generation.
+   2. Slightly improved performance of markup minification;
+   3. Optimized a memory usage during generation of statistics.

    =============
    DOCUMENTATION